ditsing/blog-ng/_posts/2020-08-16-raft-from-an-engineering-perspective.md

 Responsible to elect a leader to run the system.
 Arguably the most important part of Raft.

-An election is triggered by a timer. when a follower has not heard from a leader for some time, it starts an election.
+An election is triggered by a timer.
+When a follower has not heard from a leader for some time, it starts an election.
 The follower sends one `RequestVote` RPC to each of the peers, asking for a vote.
 If it collected enough votes before someone else starts a new term, then it becomes the new leader.
 To avoid unnecessary leader changes, the timer will be reset every time a follower hears from the current leader.

 There are a fair amount of asynchronous operations happening.
 Firstly, If an election is triggered by a timer, we could have a second election triggered when the first is still running.
 In my implementation, I made an effort to end the prior election before starting a new one.
 This reduces the noise in the log and simplifies the states that must be considered.
 It is still possible to code it in a way in which each election dies naturally, though.

 Secondly, latency matters in a tough environment.
 A candidate should count votes ASAP when it receives responses from peers, and a newly-become leader must notify its peers ASAP that it has collected enough votes.
 Using a channel in those scenarios can introduce significant delays, to the point that elections could not be reliably completed within the usual limit of 150ms ~ 250ms.

 Thirdly, when the system is shut down, an election should be ended as well.
-Hanging elections confuses peers, and more importantly the testing framework of 6.824 that evaluates my implementation.
+Hanging elections confuses peers, and more importantly, also confuses the testing framework of 6.824 that evaluates my implementation.

 # Heartbeats